Tinram/Noter/README.md

 ## Purpose

-Share notes and code on a home / internal network without awkward PC connections or Internet transfer obstructing.
+Share notes and code via a browser on a home / internal network without awkward PC connections or Internet transfer obstructing.

 Quickly post and view notes on the same network e.g. save a note from a Linux PC and read on a Windows PC, without needing to invoke WinSCP or use network sharing such as Samba or NFS.